YuhangLiu98/TAwTV/README.md

               Wengting Liu, Zhiguo Gui.
 ***************************************************************************
   TAwTV is an improved model based on the classic TV.
 In this project, TAwTV is used in CT reconstruction.
-The method of calling the function can be viewed in IncART.cpp.

   In addition to TAwTV, POCS_TV.cu also includes TV, TTV, AwTV, and HOTV.
 ***************************************************************************